nucleos/NucleosUserBundle/docs/emails.rst

 The bundle comes with three mailer implementations.
 They are listed below by service id:

-- ``nucleos_user.mailer.default`` is the default implementation, and uses symfony mailer to send emails.
+- ``nucleos_user.mailer.simple`` is the default implementation, and uses symfony mailer to send emails.
 - ``nucleos_user.mailer.noop`` is a mailer implementation which performs no operation, so no emails are sent.

 Configuring the Sender Email Address